eslopemap/etopo/README.md

 ### `src`

-supporting code, from low- to higher-level dependencies
+Supporting code, from low- to higher-level dependencies.

 * [img_util.py](src/img_util.py): detecting partial tiles ; merging them ; and "tiling" them
 * [mbt_pyramid.py](src/mbt_pyramid.py): assemble mbtiles samples at each zoom-level in a grid
 * [mbt_download.py](src/mbt_download.py): download tiles, possibly into mbtiles
 * [mbt_partial.py](src/mbt_partial.py): massive cleanup of mbtiles using the above

+⚠️ This code depends on [eslope libs], which are not packaged.

 ### topo compare